RobotsOnDrugs/Moo.NoBlockInput/README.md

 [^2]: Processes cannot be unhooked if the program is terminated unexpectedly and must be restarted in order to run unhooked.
 See  [the getting started guide](https://github.com/RobotsOnDrugs/Moo.NoBlockInput/wiki/Getting-Started-and-Usage#41-usage-of-windows-kill) for important information on release builds.
 [^3]: If the DLL names do not match their respective injector names, their names must be specified in the configuration.
 [^4]: Only debug builds will write logging information to the terminal in order to prevent showing a console window in release builds.
-[^5]: Support for TOML configuration will be removed in the future.
-It will still be possible to migrate.